Masters (MA) in Humanistic and Integrative Psychotherapy (Clinical)

-(Level 9 on the QQI National Framework of Qualifications validated by IT Carlow)
+(Level 9 on the QQI National Framework of Qualifications validated by SETU)

-**Please note: the next available Dublin course is 2017
+**Please note: the next available Dublin course is 2023.
+Closing date for applications 30th July 2023

 The course is humanistic and integrative in approach, embracing person-centred, gestalt, psychodynamic, and other styles.
 Particular emphasis is placed on skills and theoretical models concerned with the development of a therapeutic relationship.
 It is understood that the therapist's personal development and personal awareness are central to the therapeutic enterprise.